numbbo/coco/docs/coco-generic/coco-perf-assessment/source/index.rst

 .. budget-free

-We presents ideas and concepts for performance assessment when benchmarking numerical optimization algorithms in a black-box scenario.
+We present ideas and concepts for performance assessment when benchmarking numerical optimization algorithms in a black-box scenario.
 Going beyond a simple ranking of algorithms, we aim to provide a *quantitative* and *meaningful* performance assessment, which allows for conclusions like *algorithm A is seven times faster than algorithm